katieC1/restaurants-near-me/README.md

 yarn dev

 Assumptions:

-- This is designed with home customers in mind.
+-This is designed with home customers in mind.
 I’ve structured the UI and data to be as helpful as possible for someone ordering food to their postcode.

 -I assumed you do not want this deployed - otherwise I would have done so via vercel and provided the link